 Raw sugar hits highest in nearly five months

-LONDON: Raw sugar futures on ICE hit their highest in nearly five months on Tuesday as crude oil rose on worries over potential supply losses from Russia while the Brazilian real remained firm.
+LONDON: Raw sugar futures on ICE steadied on Tuesday after earlier hitting their highest in nearly five months as crude oil rose on worries over potential supply losses from Russia while the Brazilian real remained firm.

 Rising energy prices prompt cane mills in top producer Brazil to produce less sugar and more ethanol, a cane-based biofuel.
 A strong real deters Brazilian exporters from selling by lowering returns in local currency terms.